 Still, fighting is not allowed in minor hockey.
 And long-time hockey people ascribe parental outbursts less to rugged play than the outsized importance adults are attaching to what happens on the ice.
 More common than the hair-pulling hockey mom, they say, is the highly motivated, professional one plowing tens of thousands into her child’s minor hockey; or the full-time, paid coach jockeying to recruit nine-year-olds to his elite team.
 Many of these people are no less committed than the hotheads, but when things don’t go their way, they’re as likely to threaten legal action as to scream from the stands.

 Those responses are not nearly as visible as the eruptions that make YouTube.
 But they’re every bit as burdensome, and of that there is no better illustration than “hearing night” at the headquarters of the Greater Toronto Hockey League.
 There, twice a week in a warehouse-style building located north of the city, ashen-faced youngsters await their fate while their jittery parents pace the halls, rehearsing arguments over suspensions for dirty play or, increasingly, whether their kids should be able to switch teams.
 The GTHL has a reputation as a pathway to the NHL—its elite clubs often offer tutoring with former NHL players, some of whom coach teams—which has made it a magnet for the country’s most ambitious players, parents and coaches.
-As such, its disputes are those of Canadian hockey writ large: In nearly half of the 120 hearings held last year, players’ families arrived with lawyers in tow.
+As such, its disputes are those of Canadian hockey writ large: In nearly half of the 120 hearings held in 2013, players’ families arrived with lawyers in tow.
 A few even brought along professional agents.

 Occasionally, one of these cases turns into a knock-down, drag-out affair whose reverberations are felt across the country.
-Last fall, the league went to court against parents whose 14-year-old son wanted to play for an elite bantam AAA team in Oakville, despite having already agreed to play for a lower-tier team in Goulding Park, located in North York.
+In fall 2013, the league went to court against parents whose 14-year-old son wanted to play for an elite bantam AAA team in Oakville, despite having already agreed to play for a lower-tier team in Goulding Park, located in North York.
 The boy had taken up goaltending two years earlier—late, by hockey standards—and appeared to have a gift.
 So his parents quietly arranged a June tryout with the Oakville club, two months after he’d signed a registration card committing him to play this season for Goulding Park.
 When he made the cut, however, he was stunned when Goulding Park refused to release him.
 “I spend all of my free time practising and working with my trainers so that I can be the best goalie and help my team win,” the boy said in an affidavit.
 “I just want to develop and be around better players.”

 Dig deeper through the court filings, though, and a more specific agenda emerges.
 His father had signed him up in the GTHL in the first place, the family’s submissions reveal, because its best players “have the possibility of moving on to elite designations and professional hockey in Canada and abroad.”
 The Oakville team, they argued, would expose the boy to professional coaching staff led by Sudarshan “Sudsie” Maharaj, a former goaltending coach of the New York Islanders.
 It would also get him face time with professional scouts. “[The boy] dreams of playing in the NHL,” the family said in its factum, “and playing for the Oakville Rangers at the AAA level clearly offers him the best opportunity to move toward his goal.”